 Technically, the U.S. National Library of Medicine defines it as “a severe form of alcohol withdrawal [which] involves sudden and severe mental or nervous system changes.”
 I think how the experts describe it sounds like a tropical retreat with first world problems compared to reality.
 I kept my old journals, where I wrote about the experience as it was happening and their horrors have single-handedly helped push me further into the safety of sobriety once or twice.

 Now I’m certainly no substitute for trained, professional medical personnel.
 However, judgment from the professionally qualified was the last thing I wanted when I was so severely ill.
 The people in the recovery fellowship gave me all the old wives’ tale remedies and support I needed and it’s about time I give that understanding and empathy back.
 So there it is, the four scariest things I experienced.
 I’m also sharing a few links below to resources with comprehensive information from actual qualified professionals way smarter and more educated than myself.
 If you’re in it now or know someone who is, these wise, un-attributable words were often said to me — “this too shall pass”.

 Painfully, like a kidney stone, but it will pass.
-Detox stories and sharing medical aftermath anecdotes with other people like me has been better than any D.A.R.E. class scare tactic because real people are what truly gave me hope, even just through their honesty and transparency.
-We are never alone in our suffering, unless we choose to be.
+Detox stories and sharing medical aftermath anecdotes with other people like me have been better than any D.A.R.E. class scare tactic because real people are what truly gave me hope, even just through their honesty and transparency.
+We are never alone in our suffering unless we choose to be.
 Help is everywhere.